Arewa-Iyi/Budgetier-Public-Repository/README.md

 ### Future Improvements :
-Since my capstone presentation, I have implemented priority one of my stated future improvement, the search feature.
+Since my capstone presentation, I have implemented priority one of my stated future improvements, the search feature.
 A RAG pipeline using HuggingFace's Sentence Transformers to embed vectorized attributes of the name, categories, and descriptions of each document in each collection.
 When a user requests a search, the retrieval mechanism generates an embedding of the query and a vector search is conducted to aggregate the documents most similar to the query.